alejandrocca/bomb_dynasty/README.txt

 System Requirements:
 -----------------------
+****IMPORTANT PLS READ****
-Must be run with Qt 5.12.0 compiler or higher (check current version in Project->Build & Run).
+Correct compilation requires Qt 5.12.0 compiler or higher (check current version in Project->Build & Run).
 Please disable Shadow Build in Projects tab for the correct UI build.
-Optimized for mac OS.
+Initial build may take up to a few minutes, please be patient.
+Optimized for mac OS and Windows 10 with 100% resolution settings.

 Game Description:
 -----------------------